ijhoskins/satmut_utils/README.md

 ### Run 'call'

 Support exists for calling SNPs/SNVs, MNPs/MNVs, insertions, deletions, and multivariants/haplotypes.
+Complex InDels are not supported (e.g. delete a codon, insert a nt).
 Merging of mismatches into multivariants are constrained by a window parameter (-w).
 Calling multivariants with a window parameter > 10 nt is discouraged as this may lead to many false positive variant calls.

 Run 'call' on the simulated data by specifying an Ensembl transcript/gene ID and the directory containing curated reference files.
 ```